SpoddyCoder/SpoddyCoiner/README.md

     * `Invalid value for symbol` or `symbol is not allowed to be empty`
         * The coin ticker/symbol you've entered is not correct
         * If you're using a cell reference, check it's accurate.

-### About the API Cache

-The API cache is your friend :) It stops API calls being repeated unecessarily, helping to keep inside your rate-limit.
-Free CoinMarketCap API accounts have the lowest rate-limits, but you may purchase a higher tier to increase this.

-* Default cache time is 1 hour - the data you see may be up to 1 hour old
-* Cache time can be changed in the Addons -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)
-* Cache can be cleared at any time in the Addons -> SpoddyCoiner menu